Sufism in al-Andalus: History

 The first spread of Sufi spirituality can be traced back to Ibn Masarra (883-931), who wrote works in the line of Mutazilism and Batimi Sufism.
 His text are lost and what is known about them is due mainly to the work of a later disciple, Ibn al-A'rabi (1165-1240).

-The next decades saw a growth of Sufi movements in Al-Andalus, although they did not become organized in tariqa as in other lands, but in smaller groups centered around a master, without a initiation ritual and often without calling themselves Sufi.
+The next decades saw a growth of Sufi movements in Al-Andalus, although they did not become organized in tariqa as in other lands, but in smaller groups centered around a master, without an initiation ritual and often without calling themselves Sufi.
 One of the first true schools formed was that of Ibn al-Arif (1088-1141), although it would be with Abu Madyan (116-1198), who performed a synthesis of Sufi thought of his time, including Oriental, Andalusi and Magrebi, that Sufism would truly blossom in Spain.

 His influence was notable, having among his disciples Al-Arabi himself.

 Other important Sufis of the time were Ibn Sab'in (1270), and one of his successors, the famous Andalusian poet Abu al-Hasan al-Shushtari, whose works are still in force in the Magreb.

 Spanish Arabist Miguel Asín Palacios speculated that the influence of Sufi mysticism reached Christianity.
 As quoted by Fernando Sánchez Dragó: